alaurenzi70/class-conditional-cp-data-augmentation/README.md

 5. **WM_effnet_class_conformal**
    Applies **class-conditional conformal prediction** using the trained **EfficientNet model** on **calibration** and **test** sets.
-   The functions used for conformal predictions are adapted from this [repository](https://github.com/tiffanyding/class-conditional-conformal).

 6. **WM_cnn_class_conformal**
    Applies **class-conditional conformal prediction** using the trained **CNN model** on **calibration** and **test** sets.

+   **Important Notes:**
+- The functions used for conformal predictions in notebooks 5 and 6 are adapted from this [repository](https://github.com/tiffanyding/class-conditional-conformal).

 ### Workflow overview
 <img width="4032" height="1989" alt="image" src="https://github.com/user-attachments/assets/3cd89af9-a336-4645-b82d-d89709d156f1" />